hyperledger/iroha/docs/source/getting_started/index.rst

 Launching Iroha Daemon
 ^^^^^^^^^^^^^^^^^^^^^^
 Now you are in the interactive shell of Iroha's container.
 To actually run Iroha, we need to launch Iroha daemon – ``irohad``.

 .. code-block:: shell

   irohad --config config.docker --genesis_block genesis.block --keypair_name node0

 ..
 Attention:: In the usual situation, you need to provide a config file, generate genesis block and keypair.
   However, as a part of this guide, we provide an example configuration for you.
   Please do not use these settings in a production.
-You can read more about configuration here.
+  You can read more about :ref:`configuration`.

 Congratulations!
 You have an Iroha node up and running!
-You can try using one of many sample guides in order to send some transactions to Iroha and query its state.
+You can try using one of sample guides in order to send some transactions to Iroha and query its state.

 Try other guides
 ----------------